becoming a shamanic therapist

 Where Shamanism, Counselling and Psychotherapy Meet

-Shamanism and psychotherapy are not the same.
-However, there are undeniably areas in which they overlap.
+As well as knowing about shamanism, a shamanic therapist is also well versed in psychotherapy.
+Although the two are not the same thing, there are undeniably areas where they overlap.
 In exploring both the differences and the similarities, at the Three Ravens College, we believe that both have much they can learn from each other.
 Indeed, it is our experience that in being open to this and willing to explore, what emerges is a new practice that holds the key to many of the problems we face in these modern times.

 The courses are not offered as a professional training.
 Instead, they can be taken by anyone with an interest in this aspect of the work for their own personal development, or for anyone (including counsellors and psychotherapists) who wishes to explore integrating aspects of shamanic psychotherapy into their other work.

 In addition to its more traditional psychotherapeutic influences, it extends beyond the human and so has things in common with more nature-based approaches such as eco-psychology and eco-psychotherapy.
-It goes further too, of course, in incorporating shamanic and animist thinking and practices too.
+Obviously, it goes further, as shamanic therapists also draw heavily on shamanic and animist thinking.

 Essential Entry Requirements